 Atherosclerosis Explained

 As plaque accumulates, it thickens and stiffens artery walls, narrowing the pathways for blood flow.
+Inflammation at the injury site contributes to this process, making the artery more susceptible to further plaque buildup and restricting blood flow.
 This can gradually lead to blocked arteries.

 This disease is typically diagnosed through blood tests, imaging, and a physical exam.
-Early diagnosis is crucial for effective management and prevention of complications.
+Early diagnosis is crucial for effective management and prevention of complications, especially when symptoms such as rest pain from poor circulation begin to appear.

 Thrombosis Unveiled